 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Pacific Industrial Co., headquartered in Japan, reported total carbon emissions of approximately 75,100,000 kg CO2e.
-This figure includes 17,600,000 kg CO2e from Scope 1 emissions and 57,500,000 kg CO2e from Scope 2 emissions.
-Notably, the company also disclosed significant Scope 3 emissions, amounting to about 1,011,714,000 kg CO2e, which encompasses various categories such as purchased goods and services (839,223,000 kg CO2e) and upstream transportation and distribution (16,853,000 kg CO2e).
-Comparatively, in 2022, total emissions were about 76,600,000 kg CO2e, with Scope 1 and Scope 2 emissions at 16,900,000 kg CO2e and 59,700,000 kg CO2e, respectively.
-This indicates a slight reduction in total emissions year-on-year.
-Pacific Industrial has set ambitious climate commitments, aiming to achieve net-zero CO2 emissions across all scopes by FY2050, as part of their PACIFIC Environmental Challenge 2050 initiative.
-Additionally, the company has established a near-term target to reduce CO2 emissions by 50% by FY2030, based on FY2019 levels, specifically focusing on Scope 1 and Scope 2 emissions.
-This commitment is supported by initiatives such as energy conservation, energy conversion, and the introduction of renewable energy sources.
-Overall, Pacific Industrial Co. is actively working towards significant emissions reductions while addressing its carbon footprint across all scopes, demonstrating a commitment to sustainability and climate action.
+In 2023, Pacific Industrial Co., headquartered in Japan, reported total carbon emissions of approximately 1,086,814,000 kg CO2e.
+This figure includes Scope 1 emissions of about 17,600,000 kg CO2e, Scope 2 emissions of approximately 57,500,000 kg CO2e, and Scope 3 emissions amounting to about 1,011,714,000 kg CO2e.
+The company has set ambitious climate commitments, aiming to achieve net-zero emissions across all scopes by FY2050, as part of their PACIFIC Environmental Challenge 2050 initiative.
+In the near term, Pacific Industrial has raised its 2030 target to reduce Scope 1 and 2 emissions by 50% compared to FY2019 levels.
+This commitment is supported by initiatives focused on energy conservation, energy conversion, and the introduction of renewable energy sources.
+The company is actively working towards these goals, reflecting a strong commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents